-PROPOSAL NUMBER 1 - ELECTION OF DIRECTORS
+PROPOSAL NUMBER 1 - Election of Directors

-The Company has nominated the individuals listed below to serve as members of our Board until his successor is duly elected and qualified at the 2016 Annual Meeting of Shareholders or, if earlier, his death, resignation or removal.
+The Company intends to nominate each of the individuals named below to serve as members of our Board until their successor is duly elected and qualified at the 2017 Annual Meeting of Shareholders or, if earlier, their death, resignation or removal.
 Each of the nominees is currently a director of the Company.

-Each of the proposed nominees has consented to stand for election as members of our Board.
-We believe that each of our current directors has served our shareholders' interests well during his tenure as a director and will continue to do so.
+Each of the proposed nominees has consented to stand for election as a member of our Board.
+We believe that each of our current directors has served our shareholders' interests well during their tenure as a director and will continue to do so.
 We believe that the Company and our shareholders benefit from the wide variety of industry and professional experience that characterizes the members of our Board.

-The following sets forth certain information regarding our current directors, including each director's specific experience, qualifications, attributes and skills that led our Board to conclude that each nominee is well qualified to serve as a member of the Board.
+The following sets forth certain information regarding the proposed nominees, including each director's specific experience, qualifications, attributes and skills that led our Board to conclude that each nominee is well-qualified to serve as a member of the Board.